DanHeidinga/danheidinga.github.io/_posts/2022-3-17-phase-aware-applications.md

 ## Conclusions
 Having our cake and eating it too is hard.
 New deployment models give faster startup but complicate the lives of library and framework developers.

-We need the language to let us say what we mean, to support new deployment models, and to avoid the maintenance burdens of having multiple ways initial `static final` fields.
+We need the language to let us say what we mean, to support new deployment models, and to avoid the maintenance burdens of having multiple ways to initial `static final` fields.

 And we need to be clear on what we mean - does "initialize this lazily" mean must be done as late as possible?
 Or just don't do it on my critical path?
 Or do the opposite if not running on a dynamic JVM?